fleetdm/fleet/proposals/mdm-baseline.md

 `hosts` should always be the source of truth, we could consider `nano_enrollments` the same way we treat  the "auxiliary" `hosts_*` tables (eg:
 `host_disks`): as tables holding metadata for a host.
-Consequentially we should update MDM tables as necessary to have a `host_id` attribute (we don't use foreign keys for the `host_*` tables).

-When we get information through MDM channels (be it via an enrollment, or via the DEP API notifying a new device purchased,) we always get a device UUID or a serial number, and we should:
+When we get information through MDM channels (be it via an enrollment, or via the DEP API notifying a new device purchased,) we always get a device serial number.

-1. Ensure there's a host in the `hosts` table with that UUID or serial number (insert one if there isn't.)
+1. Ensure there's a host in the `hosts` table with that serial number (insert one if there isn't.)
+Try to pre-populate as much info as possible from the MDM payload (eg: `ProductName` is `hosts.hardware_model`)
 1. Create a new entry in the related `nano_*` table pointing to the host.

-If a host doesn't have a corresponding entry in the `nano_*` table, we can assume it's not MDM enrolled.
+This implies that we must add an uniqueness constraint for the serial number in both tables.

+We should also add a new column or table to track the MDM enrolling status ("pending", "enrolled") without having to `JOIN` both tables.

+#### TODO:

+1. Investigate what are the non-optional fields in the `hosts` table, and if having default empty values for some of them requires a breaking change.
+1. Investigate the consequences of using a serial number to uniquely identify hosts, eg: what happens if two users on the same machine use different enrollment profiles?
+See "macOS extensions" in MDM spec for details.

 ### Problem: Issue an MDM command and monitor it’s status in fleet